You walk out to the parking lot and you can’t find your car.

 Think about where your car was parked.
 Could the car have been towed because you overparked in an area with a time limit?
 Did you leave the car unattended in an area where cars aren’t allowed to park?
 If there’s a chance the car was taken away by a tow truck, the best thing you can do is check the impound first.
 A quick call to the impound will prevent you from filing a stolen vehicle report when your car is technically still in your possession.

 2. Get ready to file a police report.

-The police can then move forward to investigate the case further, if it’s warranted.
-They will run the license plates and your car’s details will be entered into the National Crime Information Center (NCIC) database.
+The police can then move forward to investigate the case further if it’s warranted.
+They will run your license plate number and your car’s details will be entered into the National Crime Information Center (NCIC) database.
 This allows all law enforcement officials to track the vehicle in the event the car is found somewhere else or someone gets pulled over while driving it.

 3. Talk to your insurance company.

-You may be surprised to know that not all auto insurance providers insure your vehicle for auto theft.
+You may be surprised to know that not all auto insurance providers insure vehicles for car theft.
 Once you have a police case number, you’ll need to share that with your insurance provider and explain what happened.
-You can provide the same details you shared in the police report and the insurance company will ask for a copy of the police report to support your claim.
+You can provide the same details you shared in the police report and the insurance company will ask for a copy of the police report to support your insurance claim.